AparajitoSaha/ECE4960-FastRobots/lab11.md

 ```

 #### Results
 The videos below show the robot's trajectory, odometry, belief and marginal distribution for the best run of the Bayes' Filter algorithm I implemented using the above code snippets.
+By observing the belief and marginal distribution, we can see that the Bayes Filter approximates the robot's state quite well!

 <iframe width="560" height="315" src="https://www.youtube.com/embed/bDZRUPY3zu0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 <iframe width="560" height="315" src="https://www.youtube.com/embed/gML6piWjRWY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+There are definitely some code optimizations I can make to improve the runtime of the program.
+I chose to maintain local variables in the prediction and update steps for the sake of easy debugging - however, reassigning the values to the class variable in both cases consumes time.
+In addition, I could also have factored in the sensor model computation within the update step itself as opposed to in a different function in order to decrease context switching to a different function for calculation.
+I will make these updates for Lab 12!